James Keating

 What skills is James Keating known for?

-James Keating has skills like Fisheries, Fish, Scientific Writing, Scuba Diving, Environmental Awareness, Biology, Science, Aquatic Ecology, Aquaculture, Biodiversity, Statistics, R.
+James Keating is listed with skills including Fisheries, Fish, Scientific Writing, Scuba Diving, Environmental Awareness, Biology, Science, and Aquatic Ecology.

-Not the James Keating you were looking for?
+Check these profiles if this is not the James Keating you were looking for.